14 Amazing Stops on a Phoenix to Las Vegas Drive

 La to the Bay

-Located in NV 89005, Lake Mead National Recreation Area provides visitors with the perfect opportunity to escape the city’s hustle and bustle.
-This massive lake offers visitors endless opportunities for water activities such as boating, fishing, water skiing, and swimming.
-Plus, there are plenty of hiking trails in the area that provide stunning views of the lake and its surrounding cliffs.
+Located in NV 89005, Lake Mead National Recreation Area offers water activities like boating, fishing, water skiing, and swimming.
+Plus, there are plenty of hiking trails in the area too.

 driving from phoenix to vegas

-The Grand Canyon is one of the most iconic natural attractions in the United States.
-Located just a few hours from Phoenix, this immense canyon is truly breathtaking, and there are numerous ways to explore it.
+The Grand Canyon is one of the most iconic natural attractions in the United States and is just a few hours from Phoenix.

 Grand Canyon

-Visitors can hike or take a mule ride down into the canyon, go whitewater rafting on the Colorado River, or even take a helicopter or hot-air balloon tour for unparalleled views.
+Visitors can hike or take a mule ride down into the canyon, go whitewater rafting on the Colorado River, or even take a helicopter or hot-air balloon tour for incredible views.
 There are also a number of lookout points along the rim of the canyon, each offering different perspectives of this amazing natural wonder.
-The Grand Canyon is an unforgettable stop on your road trip from Phoenix to Las Vegas.

 14. Las Vegas